SimenMH/pokedex-example/README.md

 ## Pokedex Example
-A week long assignment given to me during an interview process
+A three day long assignment given to me during an interview process

 ### This project showcases the use of: